JacekKac/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Image / Snapshots

 There are a number of ways to use snapshots with this binding.
+You should check your camera UID firts.
+It should be only the last part of Thing UID: for Thing UID "ipcamera:dahua:192168059" your {cameraUID} will be "1922168059" and proper URL :  http://openhabIP:8080/ipcamera/1922168059/[...]`

 **Ways to use snapshots are:**